Panasonic FZ150 vs Sony NEX-6

 It is notable that the NEX-6 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the FZ150 does not provide wifi capability.

-Both the FZ150 and the NEX-6 have been discontinued, but can regularly be found used on eBay.
+Both the FZ150 and the NEX-6 have been discontinued, but can regularly be found used on ebay.
 The FZ150 was replaced by the Panasonic FZ200, while the NEX-6 was followed by the Sony A6000.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.
+Further information on the features and operation of the FZ150 and NEX-6 can be found, respectively, in the Panasonic FZ150 Manual (free pdf) or the online Sony NEX-6 Manual.

 So what conclusions can be drawn?
 Is the Panasonic FZ150 better than the Sony NEX-6 or vice versa?
 The listing below highlights the relative strengths of the two models.